 We welcome the New Year on Erev Rosh Hashanah with a service beginning at 6.30pm.
 The following morning we run two concurrent services: the first at 9.15am aimed at families with pre-Bar/Bat Mitzvah children, followed by a second service at 11.15am in a more traditional style.
 In between we share apples and honey.

 Kol Nidre and Yom Kippur

 As the fast begins, we start our Kol Nidre service at 7.30pm.
-On the day of Yom Kippur, our services begin at 10.30am and end in the evening with Havdalah, breaking the fast together, and placing the first nail in the sukkah.
+On the day of Yom Kippur we have a family service at 10:15am followed by the start of the main service at 11:15am.
+We end in the evening with Havdalah, breaking the fast together, and placing the first nail in the sukkah.
 During the day there are traditional and family services, with a mid-afternoon break when we offer a reflective discussion on a relevant theme.

 FPS has a semi-permanent sukkah which we decorate together each year.
 As well as the festival services, at this time of year we plan events around the theme of sanctuary and the plight of the homeless.
 We also ask members to bring donations for our local food bank.

 At end of Sukkot we celebrate the Rejoicing of the Torah, known as Simchat Torah, when two members who have made significant contributions to synagogue life are chosen to end (Chatan Torah) and to begin again (Kallat Bereshit) the cycle of Torah readings.
 All our Scrolls are paraded around the sanctuary, while we dance, sing, drink and rejoice!